-- Bring a check or cashiers check and a valid Cal student ID or a driver’s license.
+- Bring a check, cashiers check or credit card and a valid Cal student ID or a driver’s license.

-- Fill out a rental form and your check with the help of the presiding gear officer.
+- Fill out a rental form with the help of the presiding gear officer.

-- Bring your gear back within two weeks, and reclaim your check.
+- Bring your gear back within two weeks, and reclaim your check or credit card info.

 Late Policies and Fees